 - E.8.
 Land-won sand and gravel is by far the highest proportion of the 'mix' of supply of aggregate for Bournemouth, Dorset and Poole.
-There was a decrease in sales between 2020 and 2021 as shown in Table 1, from 1,253,903 tonnes to 1,237,930 tonnes.
-At 1.24 mt, sales in 2021 were below the ten year average figure of 1.37 mt and just above the three year average figure of 1.23 mt. - E.9.
-The reason for this decrease is not clear, as an increase in sales might be expected following lockdown.
-At least one quarry was potentially coming to the end of its life, and output had decreased with a view to husbanding the remaining reserve.
-It is still expected that the rate of housing completions, one possible measure of future demand, is likely to increase in the future although no sharp, short-term increases are expected.
-There are no other projects likely to lead to sharp, sudden changes in demand.
-The landbank has decreased in size and number of years, but remains above 7 years.
-No new permissions were granted in 2021.
+There was a small decrease in sales between 2021 and 2022 as shown in Table 1, from 1,237,930 tonnes to 1,212,753 tonnes.
+At 1.21 mt, sales in 2022 were below the ten year average figure of 1.36 mt and below the three year average figure of 1.23 mt.
+Within the overall sand and gravel sales figure, Poole Formation sales were down but River Terrace sales were up from 2021. - E.9.
+The reason for this decrease is not clear.
+One quarry has ceased production, and others may be husbanding remaining reserves pending submission of planning applications for new permissions there have been no new sand and gravel permissions for a number of years.
+It is still expected that the rate of

-- E.10.
+- housing completions, one possible measure of future demand, is likely to increase in the future although no sharp, short-term increases are expected.
+There are no other projects likely to lead to sharp, sudden changes in demand. - E.10.
+The overall River Terrace and Poole Formation landbank has decreased in size and number of years, but remains above 7 years.
+However, when considering the elements of the landbank separately, the Poole Formation landbank is under 7 years at 6.6 years while the River Terrace remains well above 7 years at 9.2 years.
+No new permissions were granted in 2022. - E.11.
 Future sales will be met from existing permitted reserves together with the sites allocated through the Bournemouth, Christchurch, Poole and Dorset Mineral Sites Plan 2019.
-Both Poole Formation and River Terrace sales have shown no growth over the past year.
-The Mineral Planning Authority is inclined to continue to use the ten-year average for the coming year to determine the landbank and to estimate likely future demand and reserve depletion, to be reviewed again through future Local Aggregates Assessments. - E.11.
+The Mineral Planning Authority is inclined to continue to use the ten-year average for the coming year to determine the landbank and to estimate likely future demand and reserve depletion, to be reviewed again through future Local Aggregates Assessments. - E.12.
 All sources of aggregate (apart from rail imported crushed rock) demonstrate potential for some increase in supply, should demand increase.
 No sharp increases in demand are expected in the next year.
 In the longer term, there are adequate landbanks for sand and gravel and crushed rock.
 The Mineral Sites Plan 2019 allocates new sites for sand and gravel to maintain production and sales, and includes a policy for development of unallocated site under certain conditions.
 The MPA has reasonable confidence that sand and gravel will continue to flow at the level of provision as set out in Policy AS1 of the 2014 Bournemouth, Dorset and Poole Minerals Strategy.
-If monitoring of supply shows that the identified need is unlikely to be delivered, it may become necessary to review the strategy/policies. - E.12.
-It is therefore considered appropriate to continue to use the 10 year average (2012-2021) figure for sales of sand and gravel of 1.37 mtpa as set out in this Local Aggregate Assessment, to establish the size of the landbank and level of provision for sand and gravel.
-This figure is in excess of sales for the past 5 years. - E.13.
-Similarly, it is considered appropriate to continue to use the 10 year average (2012-2021) figure for sales of crushed rock of 0.21 mtpa to establish the size of the landbank and level of provision for crushed rock.
-This figure is in the vicinity of sales over the past 5 years.
+If monitoring of supply shows that the identified need is unlikely to be delivered, it may become necessary to review the strategy/policies. - E.13.
+It is therefore considered appropriate to continue to use the 10 year average (2013-2022) figure for sales of sand and gravel of 1.36 mtpa as set out in this Local Aggregate Assessment, to establish the size of the landbank and level of provision for sand and gravel.
+This figure is in excess of sales for the past 6 years. - E.14.
+Similarly, it is considered appropriate to continue to use the 10 year average (2013-2022) figure for sales of crushed rock of 0.21 mtpa to establish the size of the landbank and level of provision for crushed rock.
+This figure is in the vicinity of sales over the past 7 years.